66HEX/lunarbase/README.md

 Built-in WebSocket support provides real-time updates across the entire system.
 Whether it's live data synchronization or instant permission changes, LunarBase keeps all clients synchronized without compromising security.

 ### Scalable Architecture
 The Rust backend provides exceptional performance and memory safety, while the React frontend with Nocta UI delivers a responsive, accessible interface that scales from small teams to enterprise deployments.
+The single binary deployment with embedded assets simplifies production deployment and eliminates the need for separate frontend hosting.

 ### Developer Experience
 With comprehensive TypeScript support, automatic API documentation, and the intuitive Nocta UI component library, LunarBase provides an exceptional developer experience without sacrificing functionality or security.